Maud Raymond: The Rogers Brothers and Broadway

-After the success of the The Rainmakers, Raymond had a fifteen week engagement at Tony Pastor's.
+After the success of The Rainmakers, Raymond had a fifteen week engagement at Tony Pastor's.
 She then appeared in a succession of musical comedies that were created as starring vehicles for the Rogers Brothers, beginning with A Reign Error in 1898.
-This work played on Broadway in 1899; marking Maud's first appearance in a Broadway theatre that wasn't a vaudeville type variety show.
+This work played on Broadway in 1899; marking Maud's first appearance in a Broadway theatre that was not a vaudeville-type variety show.
 She subsequently starred as Letta Winnie in the Broadway productions of The Rogers Brothers in Wall Street (1899).
 In the Rogers Brothers shows, Raymond adopted their comedic style of lampooning German and Dutch figures; displaying a sharp wit for mimicry and a natural style of humor that one American theatre writer of the period credited as the best female performer in this genre of Dutch-comedy work active on the American stage.

 Gus Rogers died in 1908; bringing an end to the Rogers Brothers.
 Maud continued to perform on occasion with Max Rogers; including appearing with him as Mrs. Alice Keene in the 1910 Broadway musical The Young Turk.
 Without her husband and brother in-law, Raymond performed in the Broadway productions of Uncle Tom's Cabin (1901, as Topsy), The New Clown (1902), The Toreador (1902, as Mrs. Malton Hoppings), The Jersey Lily (1903, as Rosie Bauer), The Social Whirl (1906, as Beezy), The Gay White Way (1907, as multiple characters), Mr. Hamlet of Broadway (1908-1909, as Molly Brown), Girlies (1910), The Revue of Revues (1911), and My Best Girl (1912, as Daphne Follette).

 As a vocalist, Raymond's early career as a soubrette was focused on singing ballads and excerpts from operas.
 She later became associated with coon songs and ragtime pieces during her Broadway career.
 In the former literature she would perform these songs in blackface.
 Some of the blackface repertoire she performed on Broadway included her roles in Uncle Tom's Cabin (her first blackface role) and The Social Whirl.
 One of the popular ragtime pieces she introduced was Ben Jerome and Edward Madden's song "The Dusky Salome" (1908) which she performed in Mr. Hamlet of Broadway.
 In My Best Girl (1912) she introduced Irving Berlin's song "My Soft Shoes".
 She was a recording artist with the Victor Talking Machine Company, and her recordings dating to 1909-1910 are catalogued in the Discography of American Historical Recordings.